Milt Franklyn: Death

 Franklyn died of a heart attack on April 24, 1962.
 At the time of his death, Franklyn was composing the score for a Tweety cartoon, The Jet Cage.
 The first two minutes of the cartoon were scored by Franklyn, the rest by William Lava, who had been working on the Warner Bros. main lot and replaced him as musical director.
 The Jet Cage opening credits lists Franklyn and not Lava, while the ASCAP database credits Franklyn with composing the opening title, with no mention of Lava, but a change in composing style in the cartoon is noticeable.

 Franklyn joined ASCAP in 1954 and was a member of the Academy of TV Arts and Sciences.
-He and his wife Charlotte K. Franklyn were registered Democrats.

 After his death, Franklyn's music also appeared in Bugs Bunny on Broadway.